 Error code F05 on some Hotpoint (and some Indesit) washing machines means the pressure switch has “jammed” on.
 So the washing machine thinks it is full of water and refuses to spin.
 It may indeed be full of water – but not necessarily.

-This can be caused by a pump fault or blockage in the filter, but if this is the case then clearly when the fault occurs it should be stuck full of water or at least still have a fair amount inside (if so follow this not draining water guide and help stuck full of water).
+This error can be caused by a pump fault or blockage in the filter.
+If this is the case then clearly when the fault occurs the drum should be full of water or at least still have a fair amount inside.
+If so, follow this not draining water guide and help washing machine stuck full of water.

-But if the water has pumped away OK and you still get this error then it’s not a pump blockage, it’s a fault elsewhere.
-Suspects are that the pressure switch itself is jammed, (i.e. the switch is physically stuck), or it’s being jammed on by air pressure due to a blockage in the pressure chamber bottle at the bottom of the thin tube (connected to the pressure switch).
+However, if the water has pumped away OK and you still get this error, then it’s not a pump blockage.
+It’s a fault elsewhere.
+Suspects are that the pressure switch itself is jammed, (i.e. the switch is physically stuck), or it’s being held on by air pressure due to a blockage in the pressure chamber bottle at the bottom of the thin tube (connected to the pressure switch).